-The Authority has made a determination that the mitigation measures identified in this Section III, with the exception of M-TR-C2 can and should be implemented and in so determining, has found that the measures are feasible.
-The Authority recognizes that the implementation of mitigation measures are within the jurisdiction of other agencies, primarily the SFMTA, as identified and set forth in Exhibit 1.
-The SFMTA will adopt findings and mitigations consistent with the MMRP as part of its project approval, consistent with CEQA Guidelines section 15091.
+The SFMTA has made a determination that the mitigation measures identified in this Section III, with the exception of M-TR-C2 can and should be implemented and in so determining, has found that the measures are feasible.
+The SFMTA recognizes that the implementation of some of the mitigation measures are within the jurisdiction of other agencies as identified and set forth in Exhibit 1.
 As indicated in Exhibit 1, other City and County of San Francisco agencies and the California Department of Transportation ("Caltrans") will assist SFMTA in implementing mitigation measures, including the San Francisco Department of Public Works ("SFDPW") and the San Francisco Public Utilities Commission ("SFPUC").
-SFMTA, which will oversee construction of the Project and operate the Project, can carry out mitigation measures or direct a contractor to carry out the mitigation measures that must be implemented during construction and operation.
-SFMTA can incorporate into design and construction contract requirements those mitigation measures that must be performed as part of the Project design and construction.
+SFMTA, which will oversee construction of the Project and operate the Project, will carry out mitigation measures or direct a contractor to carry out the mitigation measures that must be implemented during construction and operation.
+SFMTA will incorporate into design and construction contract requirements those mitigation measures that must be performed as part of the Project design and construction.

-The Authority will enforce the mitigation measures by designating a Mitigation Monitoring Manager to oversee the monitoring and reporting of all mitigation and improvement measures.
+The Authority as the lead CEQA agency, will enforce the mitigation measures by designating a Mitigation Monitoring Manager to oversee the monitoring and reporting of all mitigation and improvement measures.
 Further, the Authority will have agreements with SFMTA that will require the SFMTA to implement or, through contracts, ensure implementation of, the mitigation measures and improvement measures.
 The Authority (or its consultant) will conduct periodic audits of the construction site and through the agreements will have authority to resolve with SFMTA any issues that arise concerning compliance with mitigation requirements on the part of SFMTA or its contractor.
-The Authority, by adopting these findings, adopts all of the feasible mitigation measures as they are set out in the Final EIS/EIR and finds that the mitigation measures discussed in this Section, with the exception of M-TR-C2, are feasible and enforceable through the project approval actions and will mitigate, reduce or avoid significant environmental effects of the Project.
+The SFMTA, by adopting these findings, adopts all of the feasible mitigation measures as they are set out in the Final EIS/EIR and finds that the mitigation measures discussed in this Section, with the exception of M-TR-C2, are feasible and enforceable through the project approval actions and will mitigate, reduce or avoid significant environmental effects of the Project.

-The Authority urges the SFMTA, SFDPW, SFPUC and Caltrans to adopt and implement the mitigation measures set forth in the Final EIS/EIR that are within the jurisdiction and responsibility of such entities and finds that these agencies can and should adopt and participate in the implementation of the mitigation measures.
-Further, the Authority intends to enforce the mitigation measures through its agreements with SFMTA.
+The SFMTA urges the Authority, SFDPW, SFPUC and Caltrans to adopt and implement the mitigation measures set forth in the Final EIS/EIR that are within the jurisdiction and responsibility of such entities and finds that these agencies can and should adopt and participate in the implementation of the mitigation measures.
+SFMTA understands that the Authority will enforce the mitigation measures through its agreements with SFMTA.
 However, to the extent that the mitigation measures are not adopted by such other entities, one or more of the additional significant impacts listed below would occur, depending on the nature of the mitigation measures that are not implemented.
 There are no mitigation measures available to the Project other than those identified in the Final EIS/EIR to reduce these impacts to a level of insignificance.